 - Legally organizing your business

-If your total startup expenses are $50,000 or less, then the IRS allows you to deduct up to $5,000 in business startup costs and $5,000 in organizational costs provided that you claim the deduction for the tax your that your business officially opened.
+If your total startup expenses are $50,000 or less, then the IRS allows you to deduct up to $5,000 in business startup costs and $5,000 in organizational costs.

 Tips for Keeping Track of Your Small Business Expenses

 The first thing you need to do is separate your personal funds from your business funds.
 So, open separate business checking and savings accounts for your business.
-After that, ensure that you’re also keeping your business expenses separate from your personal expenses.
-One of the simplest ways to do so is by applying for a business credit card to simplify your efforts to maintain clear differentiation.
+After that, make sure to also keep your business expenses separate from your personal expenses.
+Consider applying for a business credit card to simplify your efforts to maintain clear differentiation.

-When it comes to tracking their income and their business expenses, some small business owners do so manually.
+When it comes to tracking income and business expenses, some small business owners do so manually.
 If you prefer this method, scan and save your receipts in carefully organized digital folders.
-Also maintain spreadsheets for your records, entering your income and expenses data into spreadsheets with the following columns: Date, Category, Vendor, Cost, Purpose.
-Others find that their business is too complex for this method.
+Also maintain spreadsheets for your records, entering your income and expenses data under the following columns: Date, Category, Vendor, Cost, Purpose.
+Some business owners find that their finances are too complex for this method.

-Depending on the amount and the variety of your expenses, you may decide to use accounting software, whether housed on your hard drive or in the cloud.
-If you’re often on the go, consider a cloud-based accounting tool, like Freshbooks or QuickBooks, that includes a mobile app.
-This makes it easy to enter and track business expenses no matter where you are and when they happen, potentially saving you a huge pile of paperwork down the road while also lowering your risk of losing out on tax deductions due to forgotten or lost receipts.
+Depending on the amount and the variety of your expenses, you may decide to use accounting software.
+If you’re often on the go, consider a cloud-based accounting tool, like Freshbooks or QuickBooks.
+Both include a mobile app, making it easier to enter and track business expenses no matter where you are and when they happen.
+This could save you a huge pile of paperwork down the road while also lowering your risk of losing out on tax deductions due to forgotten or lost receipts.

 Next Steps: Want to learn more?
 Sign up for the Small Biz Ahead newsletter to receive a weekly roundup of the latest tools, trends, and resources.